johannesjo/ng-fab-form/README.md

 ```

 #### create and share
 You can use this [plunkr as base for your fabulous creation](http://plnkr.co/edit/wVW8ih?p=info)!
 Think you created something useful?
 Then share it!!!
 Either provide a pull-request or leave a comment on the [projects public page](http://johannesjo.github.io/ng-fab-form/).

 If you provie a pull-reqest, please use a feature-branch.
 The commit should usually contain two files: A html template and a scss-file.

-## advanced configuration
+## advanced configurations
+### adjust insertion function of validation messages
 You can edit where and how the messages are inserted in relation to their corresponding form-element:

 ```javascript